 Taking control early in life

-Dahlgren had started playing hockey at age three, before his diagnosis, and has continued to play at elite levels since then.
+Kaleb had started playing hockey at age three, before his diagnosis, and has continued to play at elite levels since then.
 That meant learning how to change his diabetes care to meet the physical demands of competition and training, which can cause blood sugar levels to fluctuate more dramatically.
 By working with an endocrinologist, he also figured out an effective formula for food and insulin during and after games.
-When he was 10, a top team let him go because of his diabetes, but Dahlgren did not give up.
-“Another triple A team picked me up, and I scored a hat trick [three goals in one game] against the team that cut me.”
+When he was younger, Kaleb says, “Some coaches put question marks around me because of my diabetes.
+I continued to fight back and prove that you can still chase your dreams and diabetes does not have to stop you from achieving them.”

 His positive attitude and coping skills helped after the crash on April 6.
 He spent 21 days in hospital, recovering from a fractured skull, brain injury, broken vertebrae, and other injuries.